dagfs/pure-spa/readme.md

 # Vanilla SPA

 Back when I started studying IT, I figured I wanted to create a Single Page Application(SPA).
-I knew some HTML, css and JavaScript, and that was enough to get something up and running.
+I knew some HTML, CSS, and JavaScript, and that was enough to get something up and running.

-Fast forward a few years and the desire to go back to an approach relying less on frameworks and libraries arises again.
+Fast forward a few years, and the desire to go back to an approach relying less on frameworks and libraries arises again.
 It is so easy to add React, Vue, or Angular, to something that might not need it.
-It is also nice to be reminded of what these frameworks solves for us and how they limit us.
+Writing everything from scratch is also a way to reminds us of what these frameworks solve for us and how they limit us.

-Lets look at how we can create a simple SPA:
+Let's look at how we can create a simple SPA.

 ## Templates

-Lets start by creating some way of showing content.
+Let's start by creating some way of showing content.
 We will do this by creating a page class that will be hidden by default.
-In the next section we will look at code that will add a class to the active page to show the correct content.
+In the next section, we will look at code that will add a class to the active page to show the correct content.
 The main page gets to be the default page shown until the javascript has loaded.

 The templates we create for the SPA let us add static content and placeholders for the different pages.
 We often know much of the content of each page and then only parts of the page that is dynamic.